obonaventure/cnp3/book/network/network.rst

 .. index:: NAT66
 .. sidebar:: IPv6 and NAT

  NAT has been very successful with IPv4.
 Given the size of the IPv6 addressing space, the IPv6 designers expected that NAT would never be useful with IPv6.
 The end-to-end transparency of IPv6 has been one of its key selling points compared to IPv4.
 However, recently the expected shortage of IPv4 addresses lead enterprise network administrators to consider IPv6 more seriously.
 One of the results of this analysis is that the IETF is considering the definition of NAT devices [WB2008]_ that are IPv6 specific.
 Another usage of NAT with IPv6 is to allow IPv6 hosts to access IPv4 destinations and conversely.
 The early IPv6 specifications included the Network Address Translation - Protocol Translation (NAT-PT) mechanism defined in :rfc:`2766`.
-This mechanism was later deprecated in :rfc:`4966` but has been recently restarted [BMvB2009]_
+This mechanism was later deprecated in :rfc:`4966` but has been recently restarted under the name NAT64 [BMvB2009]_.
+A NAT64 is a middlebox that performs the IPv6<->IPv4 packet translation to allow IPv6 hosts to contact IPv4 servers.